 Wesley’s recent work has included advising the Government of Nova Scotia on the most cost-effective way to meet its ambitious greenhouse gas emission reduction goals; developing electricity price forecasts for Ontario, PJM, ISO New England and ERCOT; modelling gas plant dispatch, including detailed modelling of gas plant operations and of market rules; and identifying hydro investment opportunities across Canada on behalf of a large investment fund.
 He has in-depth knowledge of the solar industry, having acted as CFO of solar development companies in Ontario and the Caribbean.
 He advised the Ontario Power Authority on its Integrated Power System Plan, addressing issues in both load forecasting and supply costs, and for several years he was responsible for developing, on behalf of the Ontario Energy Board, the Regulated Price Plan prices paid by residential and small commercial customers.
 He has advised the Ontario Energy Board and the Ministry of Energy on electricity market policy changes, and has helped the Ontario Electricity Financial Corporation in managing the Non-Utility Generator contracts.

-Wesley is a Chartered Financial Analyst, and holds an M.A. in Economics from the University of Toronto and a B.A. in Mathematics from Carleton College.
+Wesley holds an M.A. in Economics from the University of Toronto and a B.A. in Mathematics from Carleton College.